TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 14/Acts 14.6.md

 ---

-they became aware of it, and fled unto the cities of Lycaonia, Lystra and Derbe, and the region round about:
+they became aware of it, and fled to the cities of Lycaonia, Lystra, Derbe, and the surrounding region.